DHL Air UK

-DHL Air UK, incorporated as DHL Air Ltd., is a British cargo airline based in Orbital Park, Hounslow, London Borough of Hounslow.
+DHL Air (UK) Limited is a British cargo airline based in Orbital Park, Hounslow, London.
 It is wholly owned by Deutsche Post and provides services on the group's DHL-branded parcel and express network in Europe.
 Its main base is East Midlands Airport.
 It forms a part of the greater DHL Aviation division.

 History

-The company was formed as Elan Air on 11 October 1982 and commenced operations on 8 November 1983.
+The company was formed as Elan Air Freight on 11 October 1982 as a joint venture between Air Bridge Carriers and DHL International.
+It commenced operations in April 1983.
 Elan Air operated night freight charters using the Armstrong Whitworth Argosy and Handley Page Dart Herald from Southern Ireland and Netherlands.
 The first green/ doc and red/ wpx bags were customs cleared by Import Agent John Yardley in the Elan Airside Warehouse from 1988-1990.
 The airline then acquired a Merchantman freighter version of the Vickers Vanguard and later the airline's name changed to DHL Air on 16 May 1989.

 DHL Air has held a United Kingdom Civil Aviation Authority Type A air operator certificate since 30 November 2001 to transport passengers, cargo, and mail on aircraft with a capacity of 20 or more seats.
 After receiving the license, flight operations began in December 2001.
-The airline has 270 employees as of March 2007.
+The airline has 422 employees as of April 2022.
 Its main office is located at EMA Cargo West in the main DHL building at East Midlands Airport.